Josh Naylor Player Props: Guardians vs. Diamondbacks

 Diamondbacks Pitching Rankings

+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 23rd in MLB.

-- The Diamondbacks have a 4.41 team ERA that ranks 18th across all league pitching staffs.
+- The Diamondbacks' 4.39 team ERA ranks 19th across all MLB pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs given up (81 total, 1.2 per game).
+- Diamondbacks pitchers combine to surrender 82 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- Henry makes the start for the Diamondbacks, his 10th of the season.
-He is 3-1 with a 4.86 ERA and 33 strikeouts in 50 2/3 innings pitched.
+- Davies (1-2 with a 5.46 ERA and 26 strikeouts in 28 2/3 innings pitched) makes the start for the Diamondbacks, his seventh of the season.

-- The left-hander last pitched on Tuesday against the Philadelphia Phillies, when he threw 4 2/3 innings, allowing five earned runs while giving up nine hits.
+- His most recent appearance was on Wednesday against the Philadelphia Phillies, when the right-hander threw three innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.